Nicola March - Partnership & Supply Chain Manager

 Estelle Gray - Programme Manager, Community Connections North GCGP

-Estelle re-joined TCHC at the beginning of 2019 as the GCGP BBO team leader but has recently been promoted to the Programme Manager position.
+Estelle re-joined TCHC at the beginning of 2019 as the GCGP BBO team leader and was later promoted to the Programme Manager position.
 She has previously enjoyed working for TCHC as a tutor and IAG.
-Estelle is an experienced IAG, tutor and manager and holds qualifications in both the tutor and the IAG roles.
+As an experienced IAG, tutor and manager she holds qualifications in both the tutor and the IAG roles.
 Working mainly in the Fenlands and the Norfolk/Suffolk coastal areas, she has worked for some of the main service providers in the industry.

 Estelle has an eclectic career experience.
 After leaving school she trained and became a florist, she trained and mentored other staff members and after her children were born she joined the family Transport Company where she learned further Management skills.
 These led to her managing a chain of Complementary Medical Centres and later Dental Practices, eventually allowing her skills to introduce her into the world of training, advice and guidance.
 She is proud of the work that the BBO Community Connections project has been produced over the last few years which has gone from strength to strength.
-The project has been successful in several 100% sample audits and gained an extension in 2019 to run for several further years.
+The project has ongoing success and has constantly achieved 100% sample audits and gained an extension in 2019 to run for several further years.

 The aim of the GCGP project, running across the Greater Cambridgeshire and Greater Peterborough area, is to assist those individuals who are unemployed or economically inactive towards employment or training, This project supports them, helping them overcome various barriers giving them the skills and courage to progress in their journeys.
 GCGP BBO work in a partnership with other organisations who specialise in overcoming different barriers, meaning they have successfully helped more people who are harder to reach, further from the end of the journey to succeed.
 Estelle is also one of the Wellbeing Champions and a Staff Rep for TCHC.
 Out of work she enjoys crafts of a more unusual kind, such as glass-engraving and making props and costumes for events.